PaperMC/Starlight/TECHNICAL_DETAILS.md

 https://www.youtube.com/watch?v=UMuSegBIBuo

-In summary, Starlight significantly reduced the amount of time to generate the world.
+In summary, Starlight significantly reduced the amount of time used to generate the world.

 [MC-162253](https://bugs.mojang.com/browse/MC-162253):